apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-usertasks-timer-data-index-persistence-addon-quarkus/docker-compose/README.md

 - Postgresql
 - PgAdmin
 - Kogito Data Index
-- Kogito Jobs Service
 - Kogito Example Service (Only available if the example has been compiled using the `container` mvn profile eg: ```mvn cleanp package -Dcontainer```)
 - Kogito Management Console
 - Kogito Task Console
 - Keycloak

 The docker compose template provides three profiles to enable starting only the set of services you want to use.
 The profiles are:
-- **infra**: Starts only the minimal infrastructure to run the example (Postgresql, pgadmin, Kogito Data Index & Jobs Service)
+- **infra**: Starts only the minimal infrastructure to run the example (Postgresql, pgadmin, Kogito Data Index)
 - **example**: Starts the services in *infra* profile and the Kogito Example Service.
 Requires the example to be compiled using the `container` mvn profile eg: ```mvn cleanp package -Dcontainer```.
 - **full** (default): includes all the above and also starts the **Management Console**, **Task Console** and a **Keycloak** to handle the consoles authentication.
 Requires the example to be compiled using the `container` mvn profile eg: ```mvn cleanp package -Dcontainer```.